-53% of companies disclosed a basic level of disclosure on strategy, presenting a generic and isolated statement, which in many cases lacked focus and an understanding of how this could be delivered (2018: 27%).
-In some cases, the strategy was included as a sentence within a larger paragraph and not clearly identifiable
+43% of companies disclosed a basic level of disclosure on strategy, presenting a generic and isolated statement, which in many cases lacked focus, clear articulation of targets and timing, and an understanding of how this could be delivered (2020: 47%).
+The disclosure would be better presented if clearly stated upfront.

 Business model Expectations for compliance The report must include a description of the business model.
-See section 10 of the Good Practice Guide (page 28).
+See section 10 of the Good Practice Guide (page 13).

-Quality of disclosures 2019 Quality of disclosures 2018 Business Model Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 12% 29% 59% 0% 7% 53% 40% 0%
+Quality of disclosures 2021 Quality of disclosures 2020 Business Model Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 14% 38% 48% 0% 13% 20% 60% 7%

-This requirement continues to be met in a number of ways, but the standard of disclosure has fallen from prior year.
-Some companies providing a diagram, some providing a full narrative of their operations, and some combining the business model with the strategy section.
+This requirement continues to be met in a number of ways with the standard of disclosure improving year on year.
+Some companies provide a diagram, some provide a full narrative of their operations, and some combine the business model with the strategy section.
 The weakest companies relied on the narrative of their operations in a wider context.
-Taking the latter approached tended to result in a basic level of compliance (2019: 59%; 2018 40%).
+Taking the latter approach tended to result in a basic level of compliance (2021: 48%; 2020: 60%).

-Good or excellent examples of business models (41% of portfolio companies; 2018: 60%) articulated clearly and simply how the business generates value, often through a simple diagram, to show where the business sits in the wider market and how this creates value for the end user, including the inputs and outputs that are identified as important.
+Good or excellent examples of business models (52% of portfolio companies; 2020: 33%) articulated clearly and simply how the business generates revenue and value, often through a simple diagram, to show where the business sits in the wider market and how this creates value for the end user of the annual report, including the inputs and outputs that are identified as important.
 Less developed discussions allowed the reader to understand the segments of the business, but left them to extract how value is created.